troymessina/PhysicsArtOfModeling/_build/site/public/21MagneticSource-f42365dcf1da3bd4048b7ba505a5a81d.md

 :alt: An Amperian loop of radius $r$ to determine the magnetic field inside of a toroid.
 Note that the magnetic field everywhere outside the toroid must be zero (think of the current enclosed by Amperian loops).
 An Amperian loop of radius $r$ to determine the magnetic field inside of a toroid.
 Note that the magnetic field everywhere outside the toroid must be zero (think of the current enclosed by Amperian loops).
 ```
-Again, we can use Ampère's Law to determine the strength of the magnetic field inside the toroid.
+Again, we can use \ampere's Law to determine the strength of the magnetic field inside the toroid.
 Consider the circular Amperian loop of radius $r$ that is illustrated in [](#fig:magneticsource:amperetoroid).
 Since the magnetic field is parallel to the Amperian loop everywhere along the loop, and the magnetic field does not change magnitude (by symmetry), the circulation is given by:
 ```{math}
 \oint \vec B \cdot d\vec l &= B (2\pi r)
 ```
-If the toroid contains $N$ loops of current, then the enclosed current is given by $I^{enc}=NI$, since the Amperian loop include $N$ times the current $I$ coming out of the page.
-Ampère's Law thus gives the magnitude of the magnetic field as:
+If the toroid contains $N$ loops of current, then the enclosed current is given by $I^{enc}=NI$, since the Amperian loop include $N$ times the current $I$ coming out of the page. \ampere's Law thus gives the magnitude of the magnetic field as:
 ```{math}
 \oint \vec B \cdot d\vec l &=\mu_0 I^{enc}\\
 B (2\pi r) &= \mu_0 NI\\
 \therefore B&=\frac{\mu_0 NI}{2\pi r}
 ```
 which decreases in magnitude with increasing radius, as long as we are inside the toroid.
 It is easy to show, by using Amperian loops that are either smaller or bigger than the toroid, that the magnetic field everywhere outside of the toroid is exactly zero (as those Amperian loops will enclose no net current).
 In a toroid, the magnetic field lines form closed circles.
 For a solenoid, there must exist a magnetic field somewhere outside the solenoid, in order for the field lines inside the solenoid to close.
-We can usually ignore these if the solenoid is long, as the field outside will be very weak, and very close to zero very close the solenoid (as we showed with Ampère's Law above).
+We can usually ignore these if the solenoid is long, as the field outside will be very weak, and very close to zero very close the solenoid (as we showed with \ampere's Law above).

 :::{tip} Checkpoint
 In [](#fig:magneticsource:amperetoroid), the magnetic field makes concentric circles.
 What direction do the field lines point?: